mjordan/islandora_sundog/README.md

 # Background

-It is possible to update and add specific fields to Solr documents using HTTP calls to Solr's `/update` endpoint, such as:
+It is possible to [update and add specific fields](https://cwiki.apache.org/confluence/display/solr/Updating+Parts+of+Documents) to Solr documents using calls to Solr's HTTP `/update` endpoint, such as:

 ```
 curl -v http://localhost:8080/solr/update -H 'Content-type:application/json' -d @test.json